mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

 ```python
 python3 -m venv env
 ```
-* To use this environment we need to activate it using folloying code.
+* To use this environment we need to activate it using following code.
 ```python
 source venv/bin/activate
 ```
-* Now environment is activated now we can download all packages.
+* Environment is activated now we can download all packages required for the project.
 A few packages are requrired for this project like pytorch, numpy, pandas, transformers, and pickel.
 ```python
 pip install flask pytorch torchvision numpy pandas transformer pickel